 Larkspur home prices are not only among the most expensive in California, but Larkspur real estate also consistently ranks among the most expensive in America.

-Larkspur is a decidedly white-collar city, with fully 92.68% of the workforce employed in white-collar jobs, well above the national average.
+Larkspur is a decidedly white-collar city, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Larkspur is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Larkspur who work in management occupations (14.46%), sales jobs (13.74%), and business and financial occupations (9.82%).
+There are especially a lot of people living in Larkspur who work in management occupations (15.39%), sales jobs (12.74%), and office and administrative support (10.44%).

 Of important note, Larkspur is also a city of artists.
 Larkspur has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Larkspur’s character.

-Telecommuters are a relatively large percentage of the workforce: 9.80% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Larkspur is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Larkspur is a somewhat ethnically-diverse city.
+Larkspur is a very ethnically-diverse city.
 The people who call Larkspur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Larkspur residents report their race to be White, followed by Asian.
-Important ancestries of people in Larkspur include German, Irish, Italian, and Russian.
+Important ancestries of people in Larkspur include German, Irish, Italian, and Polish.

 The most common language spoken in Larkspur is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Italian.